BradCrumb/BC_ZFLessCompiler/README.md

 - autoRun (default: false)
 	Always compile the Less files (ignores the enabled option)

-- path_to_leafo_lessphp (default: vendor/lessphp)
+- pathToLessphp (default: vendor/oyejorge/less.php/lib/Less)
-	Set the path for the LessPHP files by Leafo (https://github.com/lessphp) Defaults to "lessphp" in the application's vendor map
+	Set the path for the Less.PHP files
+	Defaults to "less.php" in the application's vendor map

 - importDir (default: null)
 	Import directory: please use realpath(...) to get a valid directory ie. realpath(getcwd() . '/less/inc/');

 - sourceFolder (default: null)
 	Where to look for Less files

 - targetFolder (default: null)